guptakaran11/grasskode-website/content/post/travel/sea-vietnam-dalat.md

 I could not see the sun because of the clouds and gave up the task because I was getting hungry.
 I went around the block and ate a bowl of Pho.
 All the sign boards and shop names here were in Vietnamese, Russian and at times English. 😋 The Russian presence always makes itself felt.

 I went back to the Sinh Tourist office and waited a while for the bus to turn up.
-This one was a sleeper as well and I actually got some much needed sleep on this one though I missed out on quite a lot of scenery.
+This one was a sleeper as well and I actually got some much needed sleep on this one, though I missed out on quite a lot of scenery.
 I kept waking intermittently to find the world around me changing.
 The plains gave way to hilly contours; the road was wavy and flanked by greenery; the rains imparted a cosy touch to it all.
 We reached Đà Lạt in a couple of hours since having started from Nha Trang.
 The city looked very pretty and we made our way to the bus company's office.
 There was one small trouble though; it was raining continuously.
 I stood under a shelter at the office trying to figure out where I would stay.
 I had not booked a hostel thinking that I could walk around to find a place, but the rains were playing a spoilsport and I needed some more rest.

 Once the rain let up a bit, I walked in a certain direction that seemed to have a few good hostels.
 The rains resumed shortly and I took out my poncho.
 I came upon the **YOLO hostel** first and went in.
 They had a dorm bed available in a huge hall with mattresses laid out on the wooden floor.
 I liked the setup somewhat but they gave me the room for a price of the smaller dorm and some haggling around the agoda price.
 I decided to stay here just for the night.
 I kept my bags and worked a bit while I waited for the rains to ease.
 Then I went out to get something to eat.